piwvh/php-eureka/README.md

 ### Local Registry and Caching
 As you know, failure is inevitable, specially in cloud-native or distributed applications.
 So, sometimes Eureka may not be available duo to the failure.
-In this case, we should have a local registry of services to avoid propagating failures.
+In this case, we should have a local registry of services to avoid cascading failures.

 In the default behaviour, if Eureka is down, the `fetchInstance()` method fails and so the application throws and exception and can not continue to work.
 To solve this